MicrosoftDocs/dataexplorer-docs/data-explorer/web-results-grid.md

     :::image type="content" source="media/web-query-data/expand-row.png" alt-text="Screenshot of an expanded row in the Azure Data Explorer web UI." lightbox="media/web-query-data/expand-row.png":::

-1. Within the expanded row, some columns are expanded as indicated by a downward-pointing arrow, and some columns are collapsed as indicated by a right-pointing arrow.
+1. Within the expanded row, expanded columns are indicated by a downward-pointing arrow, and collapsed columns are indicated by a right-pointing arrow.
 Select an arrow to switch between expanding and collapsing the content.

 ## Group column by results